Freelancing as a student

 What makes you an entrepreneur?

-Did you know?
-Many platforms use a rating system.
+Many online platforms use a rating system.
 Clients assess your work.
 These ratings are included in your profile.
 Make sure your profile is an attractive one.
-It is your calling-card!
+It is your calling card!

 Making money via a platform